 Here we are!
-It's mid October and a lot of trout fisherman are now getting ready for winter's frosty grip and begin organizing their fly tying area.
+It's October and a lot of trout fisherman are now getting ready for winter's frosty grip and to begin organizing their fly tying area.
 Many of our beloved trout and landlocked salmon waters have closed as of September 30th...Well, hold the phone!
 There are some great areas that are still open to trout fishing after a majority of the waters have closed.
-Here are a few rivers/sections that can produce good fishing even when the fishing season seems well into rearview mirror...
+Here are a few rivers/sections that can produce good fishing even when the fishing season seems well into the rearview mirror...

 (Photo: Alison Gardiner)